 It is the student's responsibility to request academic accommodation.
-If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 403-220-8237.
-Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
-You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course.
+If you are a student with a documented disability who may require academic accommodation, and have not registered with Student Accessibility Services (formerly the Disability Resource Centre), please contact their office at 403-220-8237.
+Students who have not registered with Student Accessibility Services are not eligible for formal academic accommodation.

+You are required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course.